Four causes: Formal

+Aristotle considers the formal "cause" (εἶδος) as the internal cause by which a thing is what it is.
+Often, form is confused with what Aristotelians call accidental form, i.e. what makes an inhering part what it is.
+Some say that form is the arrangement or shape of a thing, but this is not the case, since Aristotle would define these things as accidents, (falling under quality and position, respectively), while he defines form as the principle of a substance.
+This mistake is made because, with some things, what makes them what they are is their accidents.
+These things are called accidental beings.
+For things such as a three-legged stool, what makes it what it is is the number of legs it has, which is a quantity.
+But for other things, such as a bowl, if defined as a tool which has the ability to hold liquids, what makes it what it is is not its shape, but its ability to hold liquids, since its shape could change, and it could still have its ability.

 By Aristotle's own account, this is a difficult and controversial concept.
 It links with theories of forms such as those of Aristotle's teacher, Plato, but in Aristotle's own account (see his Metaphysics), he takes into account many previous writers who had expressed opinions about forms and ideas, but he shows how his own views differ from them.

 Efficient

 Aristotle defines the agent or efficient "cause" (κινοῦν) of an object as that which causes change and drives transient motion (such as a painter painting a house) (see Aristotle, Physics II 3, 194b29).
 In many cases, this is simply the thing that brings something about.
 For example, in the case of a statue, it is the person chiseling away which transforms a block of marble into a statue.
-Only this one of the four causes is like what an ordinary English-speaker would regard as a cause.
+According to Lloyd, of the four causes, only this one is what is meant by the modern English word "cause" in ordinary speech.